 April marks volunteer appreciation month!
-So, we want to take the time to thank our volunteers who support the work we do at KOM.
+So, we want to take the time to thank our volunteers who make an impact at KOM.
 This year, we have had virtual tutors support refugee youth who arrived to the US within the last 5 years.
 We’ve had helpers come afterschool to work with students on homework and activities.
 In the fall, volunteers encouraged community members to get out the vote, and more!

 Pictured above: KOM mentors and youth mentees at their mentorship kick-off event this past February.
 In the Spring, KOM partners with students from Bethel University to provide mentorship as part of their intercultural communications course.